anjaligoel2291-lab/UberProject/README.md

 Data Sources :
-Webapp to get real time rides
+Webapp to get real time rides \n
 Github for mapping files and historical bulk rides

 Webapp is developed using